Funding Opportunities

 Robert G. Robinson Scholarship

 This fund was established by a friend of the department, the late Robert G. Robinson.
 Dr. Robinson was a professor of agronomy and plant genetics.
 He played a leading role in Minnesota’s agricultural economy and was a member of several professional and honor societies.
 The fund provides scholarships to outstanding, non-smoking students in the doctorate of audiology program.
 All Doctor of Audiology applicants who are U.S. citizens are automatically considered for this scholarship based on their standard applications materials.
 You do not need to submit extra materials or request the fellowship to be considered.
-This is a one time award worth between $2000-$3000.
+Award sizes vary, but start at $5000.

-The Professional Education Diversity Fellowship is a fellowship for prospective students in professional graduate programs offered by University of Minnesota.
+The Professional Diversity of Views and Experiences (DOVE) Fellowship is a fellowship for prospective students in professional graduate programs offered by University of Minnesota.
 It's goal is to recruit students and promote a diversity of views, experiences, and ideas within our graduate programs.
-Areas considered include, but are not limited to, thought, geography, faith, experiences, background, ethnicity, gender, and interests.
 Recipients will receive a $25,000 stipend, academic year tuition at the general graduate rate for up to 14 credits per semester, and subsidized health insurance for up to one calendar year.

-To be eligible, you must be a U.S. citizen, U.S. permanent resident, a prospective students lawfully in the U.S. on a non-temporary basis, or an MN Dream Act student (please visit the Dream Act page for definition).
+To be eligible, you must be a U.S. citizen, U.S. permanent resident, a prospective student lawfully in the U.S. on a non-temporary basis, or an MN Dream Act student.
+Please visit the Dream Act page for the definition.
 All Doctor of Audiology and Speech-Language Pathology MA applicants who meet those criteria are automatically considered for this scholarship based on their standard applications materials.
 You do not need to submit extra materials or request the fellowship to be considered.

 Diversity of Views and Experiences (DOVE) Fellowship

-The Diversity of Views and Experiences (DOVE) Fellowship is a fellowship for prospective students in research graduate programs offered by University of Minnesota.
-It's goal is to recruit students and promote a diversity of views, experiences, and ideas within our graduate programs.
-Areas considered include, but are not limited to, thought, geography, faith, experiences, background, ethnicity, gender, and interests.
-Recipients will receive a $25,000 stipend, academic year tuition at the general graduate rate for up to 14 credits per semester, and subsidized health insurance through the Graduate Assistant Health Plan for up to one calendar year.
+The Diversity of Views and Experiences (DOVE) Fellowship Program seeks to assist graduate research programs to promote a diversity of views, experiences, and ideas in the pursuit of research, scholarship, and creative excellence.
+This is promoted through the recruitment and support of academically excellent students who are looking to advance equity, diversity, and social justice through scholarly, volunteer, or community activism experiences that required a long-term commitment.
+The DOVE fellowship is a $25,000 stipend, academic year tuition at the general graduate rate for up to 14 credits per semester, and subsidized health insurance through the Graduate Assistant Health Plan for up to one calendar year.
+DOVE Fellows will also have the opportunity to participate in the First Year Institute (FYI).

 PhD Professional Development Funds